yudong-94/personal-website/_posts/projects/2019-01-01-MakeOverMonday2019.md

   - tableau
 ---

+Throughout 2019, I have been putting aside one hour every Monday to work on my Tableau visualizations following the Makeovermonday project.

 [MakeoverMonday](http://www.makeovermonday.co.uk/) is a social data project:
 "Each week we post a link to a chart, and its data, and then you rework the chart.
 Maybe you retell the story more effectively, or find a new story in the data.